-We see a once-in-a-lifetime opportunity to transform our way of living and to help shift humanity’s values.
+We see an urgent opportunity to transform our way of living and to help shift humanity’s values.
 The heart is the key to transformation and we all have the capacity to cultivate the necessary skills for the transformation of conflict and crises.

 About our founder

-Dr Scilla Elworthy, three times Nobel Peace Prize nominee for her work with Oxford Research Group to develop effective dialogue between nuclear weapons policy-makers worldwide and their critics.
+Dr Scilla Elworthy is a three time Nobel Peace Prize nominee for her work with Oxford Research Group to develop effective dialogue between nuclear weapons policy-makers worldwide and their critics.
 In 2003 Scilla founded Peace Direct, to work closely with locally-led peace building initiatives throughout the world, bringing us daily experience in how to help prevent violent conflict and build sustainable peace throughout the world.

-She now leads The Business Plan for Peace to demonstrate the cost-effectiveness of war prevention.
-Awarded the Niwano Peace Prize in 2003 and the Luxembourg Peace Prize in 2020.
+She now leads The Business Plan for Peace to demonstrate the cost-effectiveness of transforming destructive conflict.
+She was awarded the Niwano Peace Prize in 2003 and the Luxembourg Peace Prize in 2020.

 We bring the Mighty Heart to life by enabling it to spread across different communities and cultures.

 Nienke Van Bezooijen

 Mighty Global Impact

 The Mighty Heart is a product of the Business Plan for Peace, which offers the skills, knowledge and tried and tested strategies for preventing destructive conflict – which, if scaled up and extended over 10 years, can prevent armed violence around the world.
 We do this by promoting:

 We recognise the importance of inner work in making change in the world more effective.
 We promote the skills of conflict transformation and aim to help them become known, valued and applied across sectors.